carrieyanzh/SeleniumJava/README.md

 final on a local variable means: once assigned, the variable cannot point to another object.

 It does NOT make the object itself immutable.
 You can still call methods on it and change its internal state.

+2️⃣ Why use final for WebElements in a method

+Safety / intention clarity

+Shows that button will never be reassigned inside the method.

+Helps avoid accidental reassignment, especially in long methods.

+Required for inner classes / lambdas (Java 8+)

+If you want to use myAccountLink inside an anonymous class or a lambda, it must be final or effectively final.